Skip to main content

 WestRockNorth Charleston1Closure

-The largest notice was filed by Hotel Bennett at its Charleston facility, reporting 153 affected workers.
+Leading the list was Hotel Bennett at its Charleston facility, reporting 153 affected workers.
 Liberty Steel Georgetown followed with 130 workers.

 Trend & Outlook

-The trends suggest a mixed picture for South Carolina's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for South Carolina's labor market, with activity diverging between monthly and annual comparisons.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by South Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all South Carolina WARN notices, browse layoffs by state, or download the full dataset.